renatadev/codefirstgirls/README.md

 In our platform you'll be able to:

 - [x] Register and log in with your personal details.
-- [x] Your password will keep SECRET in our db.
 - [x] Create, update and delete posts.
+- [x] Leave comments and interact with other coders.
 - [x] Create your very own profile and even update your picture!
 - [x] Reach professionals instructors and past CF:G alumni to answer all your doubts and questions.
 - [x] Access to the best coding resources on-line.